jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 2.2.0
 ===========================

+This release adds significant new functionality to CMTK.
+The library now supports fitting transformations (linear and B-spline) to landmark sets.
+This is used to support image unwarping based on structural phantom scans.
+In particular, CMTK now supports detection and use of the Magphan(R) EMR051 Quantitative imaging Phantom (a.k.a.
+"ADNI Phantom").

+Numerous new classes have been added to the CMTK libraries in the process, such as a fast FFT-based NCC sphere finding filter, Otsu thresholding, and regression-based polynomial bias field estimation.

 CMTK now requires at least CMake 2.8.0 to build.

-A sphere detection filter based on FFT-based fast bipolar filter kernel convolution has been added to the library and can be used through the "detect_spheres_matched_filter" tool.
-This requires CMTK to be configured with FFTW support ("CMTK_USE_FFTW" CMake option).
+For FFT-based functions (including phantom landmark detection) CMTK must be build with FFTW support (new option CMTK_USE_FFTW).

+For a complete list of changes, fixes, and additions, consult the CHANGELOG file.

 CMTK has been built and tested on the following platforms: